smartdevicelink/sdl_evolution/proposals/NNNN-open-menu.md

 ## Motivation

 Projection apps like mobile navigation apps made it difficult to keep a built-in menu button on the screen which shows the list of menu entries added with `AddCommand`.
 The initial solution was to hide everything on top of the projection app's viewport.
-It doesn't make much sense anymore for a projection app to continue to use `AddCommands` for menu entries if this menu is not accessible anymore.
+It doesn't make much sense anymore for a projection app to continue to use `AddCommand` for menu entries if this menu is not accessible anymore.
 Furthermore it also leads to the problem that "Exit {AppName}" is not available anymore to the user.

 ## Proposed solution